Monica Niculescu: 2011: Singles breakthrough, top 30

 At the Australian Open, Niculescu advanced to her first Grand Slam third round in singles.
 In the first round, she defeated top-50 player, Timea Bacsinszky, in straight sets.
 She then played against Tsvetana Pironkova, the 32nd seed; Niculescu lost five games.
 In the third round, she lost to the Grand Slam champion and top 10 Francesca Schiavone.
 In April, she reached her first semifinal of the year at the Estoril Open.
 She lost her semifinal match to Anabel Medina Garrigues.

 At the 2011 US Open, after making three wins, she reached a Grand Slam round of 16 for the first time.
-Niculescu defeated Patricia Mayr-Achleitner in the straight-sets in the first round; in the second round, top 50 Dulgheru won three games; and in the third round, she lost one game to top 30 Lucie Šafářová.
+Niculescu defeated Patricia Mayr-Achleitner in straight sets in the first round; in the second, top 50 Dulgheru won three games; and in the third round, she lost one game to top 30 Lucie Šafářová.
 She failed to reach her first singles Grand Slam quarterfinal after losing to Angelique Kerber in the straight-sets.

 At the China Open, she first defeated top-10 player Li Na.
 She then defeated top 50 Chanelle Scheepers, losing three games.
 In both the third round and the quarterfinal, she made a turnover after losing the first set.
 In the semifinal, she faced No. 11 Andrea Petkovic but won only two games.
 Niculescu then finished the year with another WTA final, at the Luxembourg Open, but finished as a runner-up.
 In the final, she lost to No. 3 Victoria Azarenka.
-Right after that, in late October, she made her debut inside the top 30, finishing the year as No. 30 and No. 1 Romanian player.
+Right after that, she made her debut inside the top 30, finishing the year as No. 30 and No. 1 Romanian player.

 She reached the semifinal of the Brisbane International in the first week of the year.
 Niculescu got to another semifinal in early April at the Andalucia Tennis Experience.
 Her best Grand Slam result of the year was the third round of the French Open.
 She reached only one WTA final, at the Baku Cup in July 2011.